Skip to content

 • What type of content is getting you the response you want?
 Photo posts?
 Videos?
 Feed, Stories, or Reels?

-• What has the highest engagement metrics: Candid, behind-the-scenes content or polished and pro posts?
+• What style of content has the highest engagement metrics: Candid, behind-the-scenes content or polished and pro posts?

 • Are people responding in the same ways across all networks?
 Does specific content perform better on one platform than others?